On this page

 Other ways to participate in this mahi

-- Survey of palliative care services and change priorities.
+Survey of palliative care services and change priorities

-- Feedback on the recommendations for change.
-Once the Models of Care – Adult Working Group has submitted their recommendations to the Steering Group, a public and targeted feedback process on the recommendations will follow.
-This process is likely to start in late 2024/early 2025 and will include online presentations, face-to-face meetings, and an online feedback form.
+- Once the Models of Care – Adult Working Group has submitted their recommendations to the Steering Group, a public and targeted feedback process on the recommendations will follow.
+This process is likely to start in early 2025 and will include online presentations, face-to-face meetings, and an online feedback form.

 If you would like to contact the Health New Zealand | Te Whatu Ora palliative care team or join our stakeholder list to receive email updates on our national palliative care work programme, email us.